 Castle Tour, Ancient Keep, Dungeons, Historical Exhibits, Tea Room, and Refreshments

 Enjoy a tour of the castle at your leisure with your guide on hand to answer any questions.
 During your tour, stroll through the ancient keep, visit the dungeons, and explore numerous historical exhibits and displays depicting the clan's history through the ages.
 Following your tour, proceed to the castle's Tea Room for coffee or tea served with Scottish shortbread or cake.
 At the conclusion of your visit, re-board your coach and commence the approximately one-hour drive back to the pier.

-Please note: This tour involves a moderate amount of walking, at times over grassy surfaces, with a few steps to negotiate to get on/off the coach, and steps and staircases at the Duart Castle.
+Please note: This tour involves a moderate amount of walking, at times over grassy surfaces, with a few steps to negotiate to get on/off the coach, and steps and spiral staircases at Duart Castle.
 This tour is not suitable for guests with limited mobility and guests who utilise a wheelchair.
-Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes, and bring sun protection and a weatherproof jacket from the ship.
+Guests are advised to wear warm, layered clothing with flat, closed-toe walking shoes and a weatherproof jacket from the ship.
 Photography and videography is strictly prohibited inside Duart Castle.
 Due to the local climate, most of the coaches are air-cooled.

 Explore the local history, landmarks and spirits of Tobermory on-foot during a scenic sightseeing excursion around this charming harbour-front.

 Depart the pier for a scenic, guided walking tour along Tobermory Harbour, a vibrant hub of fishing vessels and yachts throughout the year.
 Along the way, admire the rows of pretty, multi-coloured houses lining the seafront.
 This charming location led to Tobermory's selection as the setting for the award-winning children's television programme, Balamory.
 The theme of the programme was based around what happens in-and--around each coloured house.